How to Preserve Peppers in Vinegar: Step-by-Step Guide for Maximum Flavor

 The Science Behind the Spice-Vinegar Bond

 Chili peppers contain capsaicin, the compound responsible for heat.
-When submerged in vinegar, some of that capsaicin dissolves into the liquid, giving you a tangy, spicy elixir perfect for cooking, marinating, or drizzling.
+When submerged in vinegar, capsaicin dissolves into the liquid, creating a tangy, spicy elixir perfect for cooking, marinating, or drizzling.

 Better Than Water: Why Vinegar Beats Other Liquids